• Skip to primary navigation

 Welcome Back to School

-So, you've picked out your Montessori Primary Curriculum (or Montessori Elementary Curriculum) and you've done a bit of planning.
+So, it's that time of year again.
+Maybe you've picked out your curriculum and you've done a bit of planning.
 You're working on some Montessori Shelves for your homeschool materials and you're wondering what to do next.
 If you haven't gotten that far yet, no worries!
 Homeschooling is a journey, not a sprint to the finish line.
-Feel free to check out the links and review your options.

 Contents hide